-Now a popular – though admittedly desolate – tourist spot incredibly popular with photographers and music video directors, this ghost town outside of Las Vegas has a bloody and scandalous past.
+Now a popular – though admittedly desolate – tourist spot incredibly popular with photographers and music video directors, this ghost town outside of Las Vegas has a bloody and nefarious past.

-5 miles away from the Colorado River, Nelson, known by the spaniards that discovered it as Eldorado, was the site of the scandalous Techatticup Mine.
+Five miles away from the Colorado River, Nelson, known by the Spaniards that discovered it as El Dorado, was the site of the scandalous Techatticup Mine.
 An area rich in gold, silver, copper and lead, the land was mostly settled by Civil War deserters, and was the site of one of the largest booms the state of Nevada ever encountered.

 What remains of Nelson lies above the flood channels, a few scattered ranch houses, the remnants of a Texaco station, and the standard weather-torn buildings and machinery.
-Used as the site for many photo shoots, music videos and several feature films, one unusual spectacle is a small aircraft seemingly smashed nose-first into a dune.
-The plane is not a true relic, but a fabricated wreck from the 2001 crime film, "3000 Miles to Graceland".
+Used as the location for many photo shoots, music videos and several feature films, the site features one unusual spectacle of a small aircraft seemingly smashed nose-first into a dune.
+The plane is not a true relic, but a fabricated wreck from the 2001 crime film 3000 Miles to Graceland.